Madness & Recognition

 Oxford University Press, 2019.

-Beginning in 2018, I began to think about issues relating to the future of psychiatry.
+Starting in 2018, I began to think about issues relating to the future of psychiatry.
 This was prompted by an invitation to contribute to a special issue of the Journal of Medicine and Philosophy 'The Crisis in Psychiatric Science'.
-The title of my essay: The Identity of Psychiatry in the Aftermath of Mad Activism.
+The title of my essay: The Identity of Psychiatry and the challenge of Mad Activism.
 I look forward to collaborations under the broad theme of 'the future of psychiatry'.

 Over a number of years I have explored a range of cultural influences on the domain of healthcare including definitional issues pertaining to the concept of culture; the impact of culture on the constitution of symptoms; the problem of cultural congruence in light of psychiatric diagnosis; culture and the phenomenology of 'psychosis'.